 Like most products, choosing the best shoulder holster has a lot to do with the manufacturer, material and quality level of the product.
 Some are simply of sub-par quality or not at all designed with comfort or fit in mind.
 Conversely, some are well worth their higher price tags for premium wearability and performance.

-#1 Best 1911 Leather Shoulder Holster – Galco Miami Classic II Shoulder System
+Best Shoulder Holster for 1911 – Galco Miami Classic II Review

 Boasting signature design elements reminiscent of the 1970 Galco original, the Miami Classic II Shoulder System is one of the most popular underarm units available, thanks to its reputation amongst proficient shooters and enthusiasts alike.
 Anyone looking for a 1911 shoulder holster should look no further than the fully modular patented holster from Galco.
 This miami classic shoulder system includes holster, harness, ammo carrier and a set of system screws.
 While there are numerous add-on products available, the well-known spider harness is actually what makes the Galco Miami Classic 2 so popular.
 This unique design allows for four points independent pivoting combined with a trademarked back plate.